 Can my service be personalized?

-Of course.
-At Samaritan Funeral & Cremation Services, we highly recommend personalizing your memorial service to celebrate your life in a way that makes you feel comfortable.
-Our funeral directors and assistants are always ready to discuss your options with you, tailoring your service to your wishes.
+The more personal the service, the more meaningful it will be.
+At Samaritan Funeral & Cremation Services, we can create a one-of-a-kind memorial, whether it is for a loved one or in your preplan arrangements.
+Our funeral directors and assistants are always ready to discuss your options, tailoring your service to your wishes.

 Why are obituaries necessary?

 An obituary notifies the community when a death has occurred and when and where a service will be held.
 Traditionally, obituaries were placed in the local newspaper but are increasingly posted online instead.
 Samaritan Funeral & Cremation Services has a free online obituary platform.